July 31st

 Commentary:

-The application of one's knowledge is of utmost importance!
-This poet opines that all those who only read, teach or contemplate on the scriptures, are all simply addicted to the teachings, not essentially grasping the contents.
+The application of one's knowledge is of utmost importance.
+The poet believes that all those who only read, teach, or contemplate on the scriptures, are all simply addicted to the teachings, not essentially grasping the contents.
 One is truly learned if he is industrious and puts the knowledge to use.
-Applying the values in day to day activities is what practising is about!
+Applying the values in day-to-day activities is what practicing is all about!

 Even parrots can chant verses.
 The true difference is when you bring about a change by putting your knowledge to work!
 It is a reminder to 'preach what you practice and practice what you preach'.